michhar/michhar.github.io/docs/index.md

-# A blog on data science in the world of software development

-My name is Micheleen Harris (Twitter: [@rheartpython](https://twitter.com/rheartpython)) and I'm interested in data science, have taught it some and am still learning much.
-My posts tend to be more like tutorials around exciting projects I've come across in my career.

-I'm currently fascinated by:

-  - Deep learning for computer vision and NLP
-  - PyTorch
-  - The Jupyter project
-  - ML on the Edge (IoT)
+# Data Science <3 Machine Learning Blog

+My name is Micheleen Harris (On Twitter I'm [@rheartpython](https://twitter.com/rheartpython)).
+I love the art of exploring and understanding data with scientific tools and languages and hopefully helping others in the process.